ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

-In the IETF Remote Attestation Procedures (RATS) architecture, a Verifier accepts Evidence and, using Appraisal Policy typically with additional input from Endorsements and Reference Values, generates Attestation Results in formats that are useful for Relying Parties.
+In the IETF Remote Attestation Procedures (RATS) architecture, a Verifier accepts Evidence and, using Appraisal Policy for Evidence typically with additional input from Endorsements and Reference Values, generates Attestation Results in formats that are useful for Relying Parties.
 This document illustrates the purpose and role of Endorsements and discusses some considerations in the choice of